 - surface water bodies near the well

-After drilling the well you must test it.
+Once drilled, the well must be tested.
 This involves a pump test and tests of water quality.
-Final approval requires that you submit 2 things:

 - Well Construction Information: The well driller can provide you with information about the depth of the well, the length of casing, the type and depth of the pump, etc.